W427697/Discord-/CONTRIBUTING/RELEASING.md

 - [Prepare Patch PR](../.github/workflows/prepare-patch-release.yml)
 - [Publish](../.github/workflows/publish.yml)

+> **Note**
+> Throughout this document the distinction between **patch** release and **prereleases** are made.
+This is a simplification, since stable major and minor releases work the exact same way as **prereleases**, so that term covers those two cases as well.
+The distinction reflects the difference between releases updating the existing minor version on `main` with a new patch, or releasing a new minor/major/prerelease from `next`.

 ### Branches

 To understand how all of this fits together in the repository, it's important to understand the branching strategy used.

-All development is done against the default `next` branch, and any new features/bugfixes will almost always target that branch.
+All development is done against the default `next` branch, and any new features/bug fixes will almost always target that branch.
 The `next` branch contains the content ready to be released in the next prerelease.
 Any upcoming prerelease (eg. `v7.1.0-alpha.22`) will release the content of `next`.

 The `main` branch contains the content for the current stable release, eg. `v7.0.20`.

-Sometimes we're making changes that both needs to be in the next major/minor release, and in the current patch release.
-That might be bugfixes or small quality-of-life improvements.
+Sometimes we're making changes that both need to be in the next major/minor release, and in the current patch release.
+That might be bug fixes or small quality-of-life improvements.
 Making all changes target `next` ensures that the bugfix will land in the upcoming prerelease.
 To also get the change patched back to the current minor version (eg. from `7.1.0-alpha.20` to `7.0.18`), the PR containing the fix will get the **"patch"** label.
 That label tells the release workflow that it should pick that PR for the next patch release.
 This structure ensures that the changes are safely tried out in a prerelease, before being released to stable.

 There are many nuances to the process defined above, which are described in greater detail in [the "Versioning Scenarios" section](#versioning-scenarios) below.